Skip to Main Content

 • Scoliosis.
 Abnormal bones make the spine bend sideways.

-Symptoms of congenital spine abnormalities vary depending on a child’s specific condition but can include:
+Symptoms of congenital spine deformities vary depending on a child’s specific condition.
+Typical symptoms include:

 • Pain